yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/java_anonymous_inner_class_check.markdown

 ## JavaAnonymousInnerClassCheck

-Avoid duplicate variable/parameter name in Anonymous Inner Class.
+Avoid duplicate variable/parameter name in anonymous inner class.
 Although the code will compile without problems, it is confusing and can easily lead to bugs.

 ### Example